 A pressure washer can help make light work of removing post-ride mud and grime off your mountain bike mud-free during the winter months.
-After a sloppy ride, it’s essential to make sure you get the muck off your frame before it solidifies, because when dry it's harder to break than a diamond.
+After a sloppy ride, it’s essential to make sure you get the muck off your frame before it solidifies because when dry it's harder to break than a diamond.

 When it comes to the best way to clean your bike, there’s a fair bit of controversy about pressure washing based on the fear of blasting the grease out of bearings, pushing water past suspension seals and peeling off paint and low-friction coatings.
 As long as you use your head and don’t direct a stream of high-velocity water at the bearings or suspension seals at close range, there is no need to worry.